2018 Marshall County High School shooting

-The Marshall County High School shooting occurred at Marshall County High School near Benton, Kentucky, on January 23, 2018.
-The gunman, 15-year-old student Gabe Parker, opened fire in an open area at the school, murdering two students and injuring 14 others.
+The Marshall County High School shooting was a mass shooting that occurred at Marshall County High School near Benton, Kentucky, on January 23, 2018.
+The gunman, 15-year-old student Gabe Parker, opened fire in an open area of the school, murdering two students and injuring 14 others.

-On June 12, 2020, Parker was given two life sentences with the possibility of parole after 20 years.
+On June 12, 2020, Parker was given two life sentences with the possibility of parole after 20 years, plus 70 years.

 Shooting

-At 7:57 AM, as students were gathering in the commons, prior to the start of classes, 15-year-old student Gabriel Ross Parker, opened fire with a Ruger handgun, murdering two 15-year-olds at the scene.
+At 7:57 AM, as students were gathering in the commons prior to the start of classes, 15-year-old student Gabriel Ross Parker opened fire with a Ruger handgun, murdering two other 15-year-olds at the scene.

-Parker reportedly went to the school's band room to check with his friends before the shooting, to make sure they were not in the area before returning to the commons area and beginning his attack.
+Parker reportedly went to the school's band room to check with his friends before the shooting to make sure they were not in the area before returning to the commons area and beginning his attack.
 Witnesses stated that the gunman's eyes were "lifeless" and that he said nothing while he fired at students.

-After the shooting, Parker discarded the weapon and ran to the weight room and hid with other students.
-Students, unaware he was the shooter, motioned for him to join them in hiding.
-Another student who was hiding in the location recognized Parker as the shooter and alerted a teacher in the room about the shooter's identity, the teacher then called law enforcement.
+After the shooting, Parker discarded the weapon, ran to the weight room and hid with other students.
+Unaware he was the shooter, students motioned for him to join them in hiding.
+Another student who was hiding in the location recognized Parker as the shooter and alerted a teacher in the room about the shooter's identity.
+The teacher then called law enforcement.

 A large number of students fled the school's campus to seek safety with local business owners attempting to aid the students.
-Students running from the incident heard screams of "Get down!" but many fled, or attempted to evacuate the wounded from the school and drive them to the hospital.
-This created chaos as many dropped what they were carrying such as phones and bags and jumped fences or ran into the woods.
+Students running from the incident heard screams of "Get down!", but many fled or attempted to evacuate the wounded from the school and drive them to the hospital.
+This created chaos, as many dropped what they were carrying and jumped fences or ran into the woods.
 Many students also ran to the school's technical building on campus.

-Eighteen other people were injured, by bullets and the chaos afterwards with three people critically injured.
+Eighteen other people were injured by bullets and the chaos afterwards, with three people critically injured.
 Parker was taken into custody by the Marshall County Sheriff at 8:06 AM.

 The mother of the shooter reportedly received a phone call from her son that there had been a shooting and that he was scared.
 The revelation that her son was the perpetrator of the shooting caused her to be physically ill.